 To confirm your intention to be an organ donor, begin by registering with the state organ donor database at Donate Life California.
 It takes just a few minutes to register online.
 After your death, medical personnel will search the state donor registry and easily locate your wish to be a donor.

-When you get a new driver’s license in California, check “Yes!
-Add my name to the donor registry” on your application.
+When you get a new driver’s license in California, check “Yes, add or keep my name on the donor registry” on your application.
 A pink dot showing that you are an organ donor will appear on your license.
 Your information will also be forwarded to Donate Life California, so if you’ve used your driver’s license to indicate that you want to donate, you don’t have to register online.
 (For more information, see the California Driver Handbook.)

 In addition to signing up with the California state organ donor registry and using your driver’s license to indicate that you want to be an organ donor, it’s a good idea to include your desire to donate in your important estate planning documents, especially your advance health care directive.
 (It’s not always helpful to include your organ donation wishes in your will, because it may not be found and read until it is too late to donate.)
 Covering these bases helps to ensure that your wishes will be known and followed.

-For additional information about making an advance directive for health care, see California Living Wills and Advance Health Care Directives: What You Need to Know.
+For additional information about making an advance directive for health care, see California Living Wills and Advance Directives for Health Care.

 If you’ve documented your wishes to be an organ and tissue donor, your wishes must be honored whether or not others agree with your choice.
 (California Health & Safety Code § 7150.35.)
 Nevertheless, to avoid confusion or delays, it’s important to tell others that you feel strongly about donating your organs.
 Consider discussing the matter with family members, your health care providers, your clergyperson if you have one, and close friends.